ForestMars/Zorobot/domain/scheduler/intents/meeting.md

 - hi forest, thank you for the email. i would be interested in setting up a call.
 - forest asked me to text you to set up a time for he and I to have a call.
 - forest asked me to text you to set up a time for he and I to have a call. please let me know when we can do that
+- Forest asked me to text you to set up a time for he and I to have a call.
+Please let me know when we can do that.
+TY [Gene](NAME)
 - forest said to ask you to set up a call
 - forest said you could schedule a call for us
 - forest said you would set up a call for us